hiof/jobs-view/README.md

-# Hiof Canvas plugin
+# Hiof jobs-view plugin

 ## About

-A package with the required files for the Østfold University College Canvas plugin.
+A package with the required files for the Østfold University College jobs-view plugin.

 ## Copyright